klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 The party who caused the postponement is warned that the presentation of its evidence must still be terminated on the remaining dates previously agreed upon.

-[**§3.
-Requisites of motion to postpone trial for absence of evidence. – Deleted]*
+[*§3.
+Requisites of motion to postpone trial for absence of evidence. – Deleted*]

-*§3.
+**§3.
 Requisites of motion to postpone trial for illness of party or counsel.**

 A motion to postpone a trial on the ground of illness of a party or counsel may be granted if it appears upon affidavit or sworn certification that the presence of such party or counsel at the trial is indispensable and that the character of his or her illness is such as to render his or her non-attendance excusable.

 **§4.
 Hearing days and calendar call.**

 Trial shall be held from Monday to Thursday, and courts shall call the cases at exactly 8:30 a.m. and 2:00 p.m., pursuant to Administrative Circular No. 3-99.
-Hearing on motions shall be held on Fridays, pursuant to **§8, Rule 15.**
+Hearing on motions shall be held on Fridays, pursuant to Section 8, Rule 15.

 All courts shall ensure the posting of their court calendars outside their courtrooms at least one (1) day before the scheduled hearings, pursuant to OCA Circular No. 250-2015.

 **§5.
 Order of trial.**

-Subject to the provisions of **§2 of Rule 31, and unless the court for special reasons otherwise directs, the trial shall be limited to the issues stated in the pre-trial order and shall proceed as follows:
+Subject to the provisions of Section 2 of Rule 31, and unless the court for special reasons otherwise directs, the trial shall be limited to the issues stated in the pre-trial order and shall proceed as follows:

 - (a) The plaintiff shall adduce evidence in support of his or her complaint;